Tencent/soter/README_EN.md

 SoterWrapperApi.prepareAppSecureKey(mPrepareASKCallback, false, new RemoteUploadASK());
 ```

 You should generate Auth Key in your application.
-It is highly recommended you pass the ASK network wrapper to Auth Key as well, in case the ASK is not generated, and our wrapper will help you re-generate and upload ASK and Auth Key all at once.
+It is highly recommended you pass the ASK network wrapper (If any) to Auth Key as well, in case the ASK is not generated, and our wrapper will help you re-generate and upload ASK and Auth Key all at once.

 ```java
 SoterWrapperApi.prepareAuthKey(mPrepareAuthKeyCallback, false, true, SCENE1, new RemoteUploadPayAuthKey(pwdDigest), new RemoteUploadASK());